wombleton/gitlaw-nz/acts/P/Plumbers, Gasfitters, and Drainlayers Act 2006.md

 *   (1) On any appeal under [section 162][196], a District Court may, if in the court's opinion it is proper to do so having regard to the interests of any person and to the public interest, make an order prohibiting the publication of the name or particulars of the affairs of any person.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $5,000 who commits a breach of any order made under subsection (1) or evades or attempts to evade the order.
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $5,000 who commits a breach of any order made under subsection (1) or evades or attempts to evade the order.

+    Section 167(2): amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 168 Decision to continue in force pending appeal